MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: MetaUrban Simulator

 \subsection{Hierarchical Layout Generation}

-The diversity of scene layout, \textit{i.e.}, the connection and categories of blocks, the specifications of sidewalks and crosswalks, as well as the placement of objects, is crucial for enhancing the generalizability of trained agents maneuvering in public spaces.
-In the hierarchical layout generation framework, we start by sampling the categories of street blocks and dividing sidewalks and crosswalks and then allocate various objects, with which we can get infinite urban scene layouts with arbitrary sizes and specifications of maps.
+The complexity of scene layouts, \textit{i.e.}, the connection and categories of blocks, the specifications of sidewalks and crosswalks, the placement of objects, as well as the terrains, is crucial for enhancing the generalizability of trained agents maneuvering in public spaces.
+In the hierarchical layout generation framework, we start with a ground plan that samples categories of street blocks and divides sidewalks into different functional zones.
+Then, we allocate various objects procedurally conditioned on functional zones.
+Finally, we implement a terrain generation system to synthesize various ground conditions.
+With the above procedures, we can get infinite urban scene layouts with different specifications of sizes, object locations, and terrains.

 \textbf{Ground plan.} We design 5 typical street block categories, \textit{i.e.}, straight, intersection, roundabout, circle, and T-junction.
 In the simulator, to form a large map with several blocks, we can sample the category, number, and order of blocks, as well as the number and width of lanes in one block, to get different maps.
 Then, each block can simulate its own walkable areas -- sidewalks and crosswalks, which are key areas for urban spaces with plenty of interactions.